richardtallent/vue-simple-calendar/README.md

 - [ ] I'm not 100% happy with the Intl time format options, especially to show time ranges compactly.
 Considering a custom formatter or the ability to pass a formatter function as a property.
 - [x] Rename the primary CSS classes (calendar-view, day, week, etc.) to depend far less on cascades, making it easier to customize the theme (breaking change for themes, targeted for 3.0.0).

 PRs and issues are welcome!
 For pull requests, please use the same code style -- there are linter configs included for styles, plain JavaScript, and Vue components.
 Use of Prettier is recommended.
+Please keep each PR related to a single feature, and ideally start an Issue so we can discuss the details.

 ## Inspiration